-The past few years has placed huge financial strain on the college.
-This was further complicated this year by the reclassification of colleges from the private to the public sector, by the Office of National Statistics (ONS).
+The events of the past few years have placed huge financial strain on the college.
+This was further complicated last year by the reclassification of colleges from the private to the public sector, by the Office of National Statistics (ONS).
 As a result of this reclassification the college had to negotiate a long-term loan with the Department for Education, adding an additional strain on already stretched resources.
-We have continued to work closely with the Further Education Commissioner's (FEC) team to restore the college finances to pre-pandemic levels.
-We are ahead of achieving the key metrics in our Financial Recovery plan although there still many challenges that lie ahead.
+During the year we renegotiated the terms of this loan with the DfE, to reduce the burden that it places on the college.
+We have continued to work closely with the Further Education Commissioner's (FEC) team to restore the college finances.
+Our student fee income grew by over 11% last year, but with Government funding flatlining for the second consecutive year, our finances remain tight.
+It was also hugely disappointing that the previous Government refused to support adult colleges with additional funds to support pay rises.
+This was in stark contrast to the money given to schools and general further education colleges for pay.